 - What do you want to communicate?

-- Based on goals of safety report, make list of information needed to properly communicate goals:
+- Based on the goals of the safety report, make a list of information needed to properly communicate goals:

 - What kind of safety charts need to be included?